cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/README.md

 1. Click on the `Analysis` button in the sub-sidenav on the left

 1. Click on `Run Analysis` in the sub-header at the top and select `PopEye`
-   - The tun should then appear in the table below
+   - The run should then appear in the table below

 1. Click on the report name in the table to view the report
    - This will be a link once the run has `Completed`